Choose a Category to Easily Find the Answers to Your Charter Questions:

 Unfortunately not.
 Every Waypoints yacht is individually owned and comes with a 10′ – 12′ tender and 15hp outboard.
-If you want to rent a bigger tender, Island Time Rentals has some available for weekly rentals.
-This cost would be independent of your charter and paid directly to Island Time Rentals.
+I

 Can I Use My Hair Dryer on the Boat?

-Yes, all Waypoints yachts are equipped with inverters that allow for the use of hair dryers; however, please ask during your chart briefing on the rules of power management.
-Most guests allow the sun and gentle Caribbean breezes to dry their hair naturally.
+On most yachts – Yes.
+Most of the Waypoints yachts are equipped with generators that allow for the use of hair dryers; however, please ask during your chart briefing about the rules of power management.
+Most guests allow the sun and gentle Caribbean breezes to dry their hair naturally!

 Will My Computer/Phone Work on the Boat?